cmecmetrics/example_cmec_module/README.md

 `conda env create -f xwmt_env.yaml`

 ## Download test data
-A script is provided to download a test data file of approximately 214 Mb in size.
+A script is provided to download a test data file (approximately 214 MB in size).

 The command is:
 `python make_test_data.py model_directory`